Syosset Central School District: Early Regents Exams

-In most schools throughout NY state, the NYS Regents Exam for Algebra 1 is administered in 9th grade.
-However, this test is administered in 8th grade for students in Syosset and some other districts in NY State.
-This practice gives pupils more time to study for the SATs and prepare for college.
+In most schools throughout NY state, the NYS Regents Exam for Algebra 1 and Earth Science is administered in 9th grade.
+However, these tests are administered in 8th grade for students in Syosset and some other districts in NY State.
+This practice primarily gives pupils the opportunity to take more higher level science and math courses in high school (e.g. AP Calculus BC), while also giving more time to study for the SATs and prepare for college.